Vilbeee/Ville-s-Portfolio/Fitness Project/README.md

 # [Fitness Project: Python Data Cleaning & Visualization]
-I use Python to analyze and visualize questionaire answers on fitness wearables.
+I use Python to analyze and visualize questionnaire answers on fitness wearables.

 - Python was used to fetch data from a local file.
 - Data was cleaned only using Python.